Baselios Cleemis: Episcopal career

 On his return from Rome he became the Vicar General (Proto Syncellus) of the Eparchy of Bathery.
 Pope John Paul II nominated Aboon Isaac Mar Cleemis as Apostolic Visitor and the Auxiliary Bishop of Trivandrum on 18 June 2001 for the Syro-Malankara Catholic Church residing in North America and Europe.
 He was consecrated on 15 August 2001 at Tirumoolapuram, Tiruvalla, assuming the name Isaac Mar Cleemis.

 The Holy See appointed Cleemis as sixth Bishop of the Eparchy of Tiruvalla on 11 September 2003.
 Cleemis was installed as the first Metropolitan Archbishop of the Archieparchy of Tiruvalla on 10 June 2006.

 Baselios Cleemis was unanimously elected as the Catholicos of the Syro-Malankara Catholic Church through the first Holy Episcopal Synod of election of the Syro-Malankara Catholic Church convoked on 7–10 February 2007 at Catholicate Centre, Pattom, Trivandrum.
 Pope Benedict XVI approved the election on 9 February and it was announced on 10 February at St. Mary's Cathedral, Pattom, Trivandrum.
 He assumed the name Baselios Cleemis; Cleemis was enthroned the Second Major Archbishop of the Syro-Malankara Catholic Church on 5 March 2007 at St. Mary's Cathedral, Pattom, Trivandrum.
 Cardinal Telesphore Toppo and Cardinal Varkey Vithayathil participated in the installation ceremony.

 Baselios Cleemis was elevated to the College of Cardinals of the Catholic Church by Pope Benedict XVI on 24 November 2012.
 As Cardinal-Priest he was assigned the titular church of San Gregorio VII.
 He is the first bishop of the Syro-Malankara Church and the fifth Keralite to be named a cardinal.
 He said it was a sign of the Pope's appreciation of Indian Catholics' "unity in diversity", and cited the witness, the defense of human life, and the example of authentic prayer given by Mother Teresa of Kolkata.

 On 31 January 2013, Cleemis was appointed by Pope Benedict XVI to serve as a Member of the Congregation for the Oriental Churches and the Pontifical Council for Interreligious Dialogue.

 Cleemis participated as a cardinal elector in the 2013 conclave that elected Pope Francis and the 2025 conclave that elected Pope Leo XIV.
 Because he was the first bishop from the Syro-Malankara Church to be made cardinal, he was also the first cardinal from the Syro-Malankara Church ever to participate as a cardinal elector in a papal conclave.

 Full Name and Titles

 His Eminent Beatitude Cardinal, Moran Mor Baselios Cleemis Catholica Bava, Major Archbishop-Catholicos of Thiruvananthapuram.
-Baselios is also a title used in the Eastern Catholic churches for bishops of high rank granted by the Holy See to the Syro-Malankara Catholic Church on 6 November 1995.
+Baselios is also a title used in the Eastern Catholic churches for bishops of high rank.
+This title was granted by the Holy See to the Syro-Malankara Catholic Church on 6 November 1995.